kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 .. warning::

-   This is how a warning will appear.
+   This is how a warning appears.

 The ``danger`` and ``error`` admonitions are considered equivalent and appear in the same style.